 been dropped in favour of an 'all-

 Most of the shows were recorded on the Sunday before transmission at ABC/ATV's Alpha Studios in Aston, with the show briefly moving south to Teddington Lock in Middlesex, only to return to Aston in late April 1963.

 By summer 1963 it was felt successful enough to run throughout the whole year, so a new summer version Lucky Stars (Summer Spin) was introduced hosted by Pete Murray.

 As the weekend franchise holder for the north and midlands ABC Television was well-

 The show got a new look starting with the 3rd April 1965 show, a day after Ready Steady Go! got it’s own cosmetic surgery.
 The series also had its own resident fashion and dance expert Jackie Crier.
 A new regular dance troupe, led by Jo Cook (from The Go Jos) joined just before the end of the show’s run.

-Lucky Stars was a great show which featured virtually all the major acts of the era, but strangely it never received the kind of nostalgic accolade that Ready, Steady, Go! would receive.
+Lucky Stars was a great show which featured virtually all the major acts of the era, but strangely it never received the kind of nostalgic accolade that Ready, Steady, Go! or Top Of The Pops would receive.
 However, the one show everyone who saw it remembers is the first Mersey Beat special in June 1963, watched by just under twenty million viewers, although by late 1963 the regular audience was around six and a half million per show.